BobSaidHi/CPRC-MechWarfare/docs/index.md

 ## Resources

-> It's a bit messy right, now and the main branch is not up to date.
+> It's a bit messy right now, and the main branch is not up to date.

 - [GitHub Repository (Code)](https://github.com/BobSaidHi/CPRC-MechWarfare)